-$\leq$ A name of up to 10 characters.
+\leq A name of up to 10 characters.

-These parameters allow independent names to be entered for the E1 and E2 elements of the current voice (only E1 is available in a single-element voice).
-To enter a new element name position the cursor at the "E1 Name" or "E2 Name" parameter and press ENTER or F8 ("Name").
+This parameter allows a name to be entered for the element of the current voice.
+To enter a new element name position the cursor at the "Element Name" parameter and press ENTER or F8 ("Name").
 The ELEMENT NAME display will appear.
 Procedure is the same as for the Voice Name parameter, above, except for the function of the F4 button, below.

-• Press the F4 button to copy the voice name to the element name (suffixes "\A" and "\B" will be appended to the E1 and E2 names respectively).
+• Press the F4 button ("Auto") to copy the voice name to the element name.